anshul-garg27/atlassian-prep/Interview_Preparation/Code_Design/02_Snake_Game.md

     RIGHT = (0, 1)

     def is_opposite(self, other: 'Direction') -> bool:
+        """
-        """Check if two directions are opposite (invalid move).""" opposites = {
+        Check if two directions are opposite.
+        Snake cannot instantly reverse - this prevents that.
+        """
+        opposites = {
             (Direction.UP, Direction.DOWN),
             (Direction.DOWN, Direction.UP),